Small interfering RNA: RNAi induction using siRNAs or their biosynthetic precursors

 Gene knockdown by transfection of exogenous siRNA is often unsatisfactory because the effect is only transient, especially in rapidly dividing cells.
 This may be overcome by creating an expression vector for the siRNA.
 The siRNA sequence is modified to introduce a short loop between the two strands.
 The resulting transcript is a short hairpin RNA (shRNA), which can be processed into a functional siRNA by Dicer in its usual fashion.
 Typical transcription cassettes use an RNA polymerase III promoter (e.g., U6 or H1) to direct the transcription of small nuclear RNAs (snRNAs) (U6 is involved in RNA splicing; H1 is the RNase component of human RNase P).
 It is theorized that the resulting siRNA transcript is then processed by Dicer.

 The gene knockdown efficiency can also be improved by using cell squeezing.

 The activity of siRNAs in RNAi is largely dependent on its binding ability to the RNA-induced silencing complex (RISC).
 Binding of the duplex siRNA to RISC is followed by unwinding and cleavage of the sense strand with endonucleases.
 The remaining anti-sense strand-RISC complex can then bind to target mRNAs for initiating transcriptional silencing.

 RNA activation

-It has been found that dsRNA can also activate gene expression, a mechanism that has been termed "small RNA-induced gene activation" or RNAa.
-It has been shown that dsRNAs targeting gene promoters induce potent transcriptional activation of associated genes.
-RNAa was demonstrated in human cells using synthetic dsRNAs, termed "small activating RNAs" (saRNAs).
-It is currently not known how conserved RNAa is in other organisms.
-One report in the Aedes aegypti mosquito has shown there is some evidence for RNAa and can be achieved by short or long dsRNAs targeting promoter regions.
+In addition to their role in RNAi, siRNAs can also activate gene expression, a phenomenon termed "RNA activation" or RNAa.
+This was first observed when synthetic siRNAs, termed "small activating RNA" (saRNA), targeting gene promoters were found to induce potent transcriptional activation of target genes.
+RNAa has been demonstrated to be a conserved mechanism, observed across species from insects, C. elegans, and plants, to mammals (including humans).

+The mechanism of RNAa involves the targeting of promoter regions by saRNAs, leading to the recruitment of transcriptional machinery and epigenetic changes that promote gene expression.
+This process often involves the RNA-induced transcriptional activation (RITA) complex, which includes Argonaute proteins (particularly Ago2), RNA helicase A (RHA), and CTR9.
+Endogenous miRNAs can also mediate RNAa, expanding the regulatory roles of these small RNAs beyond gene silencing.

+Several saRNA-based therapeutics are currently in clinical development.
+MTL-CEBPA, developed by MiNA Therapeutics, targets the CEBPA gene and is in Phase II trials for liver cancer.
+RAG-01, developed by Ractigen Therapeutics, targets the p21 gene and is in Phase I trials for non-muscle invasive bladder cancer (NMIBC).
+These clinical trials represent a significant step towards translating the RNAa phenomenon into novel therapeutic strategies.